-In simplest terms, when you refinance a mortgage, you take out a new mortgage loan to pay off your old mortgage loan.
-The new loan will have a different interest rate, terms and conditions than the old loan.
-You may also have a different lender than the one you originally worked with.
+In simplest terms, when you refinance a mortgage, you take out a new mortgage loan to pay off your old one.
+The new loan will have a different interest rate and terms, and could be from a different lender than the one you originally worked with.

-With a new loan, you may reset the repayment clock.
+With this new loan, you might be resetting the repayment clock.
 Say you’ve made five years of payments on your current 30-year mortgage.
 That means you have 25 years left on the loan.
-But if you refinance to a new 30-year mortgage loan, you’ll start over and have 30 years to repay.
-Or, if you refinance to a new 20-year mortgage loan instead, you’ll pay that loan off five years earlier than expected.
+If you refinance to a new 30-year loan, you’ll start over and have 30 years again to repay it.
+If you refinance to a new 20-year loan instead, you’ll pay your loan off five years earlier.

 “When you apply for a mortgage refinance, it triggers a hard credit inquiry that may lower your credit score by only a few points, but this will be temporary,” explains Matt Hackett, operations manager at Equity Now, a direct mortgage lender in New York City.

 Common reasons to refinance a mortgage

-You can also refinance to shorten your term and pay off the loan faster, resulting in less interest paid over the life of your loan.
-One option is refinancing a 30-year mortgage into a 15-year loan.
+You can also refinance to shorten your loan term and pay it off faster, resulting in less interest paid over the life of your loan.
+One option is refinancing a 30-year mortgage into a 15-year one.

-If you have an adjustable-rate mortgage, switching to a fixed-rate loan can be a smart move, too; you’ll have the peace of mind of knowing that your principal and interest payments due each month will stay the same.
+If you have an adjustable-rate mortgage, refinancing to a fixed-rate loan can be a smart move, too.
+You’ll have peace of mind knowing that your principal and interest payments will stay the same throughout the loan term.

-And if you’ve been paying private mortgage insurance, refinancing can allow you to eliminate those payments if you’ve accrued at least 20 percent equity in your home.
+In addition, if you’ve been paying for private mortgage insurance, refinancing can eliminate those payments if you’ve reached at least 20 percent equity in your home.